AlgoMole/MolCRAFT/README.md

 For PoseCheck (strain energy, clashes) and other conformational results (bond length, bond angle, torsion angle, RMSD), please refer to `test` folder.

 ### Evaluating meta files
-We provide samples for all SBDD baselines in the [sample](https://drive.google.com/drive/folders/16KiwfMGUIk4a6mNU20GnUd0ah-mjNlhC?usp=share_link) Google Drive folder.
+We provide samples for all SBDD baselines in the [sample](https://drive.google.com/drive/folders/1A3Mthm9ksbfUnMCe5T2noGsiEV1RfChH?usp=sharing) Google Drive folder.

+You may download the `all_samples.tar.gz` and then `tar xzvf all_samples.tar.gz`, which extracts all the pt files into `samples` folder for evaluation.